julian-vargo/srt_textgrid_converter/README.md

 - .srt contains at most 2 unique speakers

 ## Installation and Running the Script
+There are two ways to run the program:
+A) Download the .exe file and click it to run the program

+B) use the command line:
 1. Download the script file `srt_textgrid_converter.py` to your computer.
 2. Ensure Python 3.6+ is installed and accessible via your terminal.
 3. Select option 3a or 3b to run your script: